-We estimate that the net proceeds to us from this offering will be approximately \$64.9 million (or approximately \$78.8 million if the underwriters' over-allotment option is exercised in full), assuming an initial public offering price of \$13.00 per share, the midpoint of the range set forth on the cover page of this prospectus.
+THE OFFERING Issuer Orion Energy Systems, Inc. Common stock offered by us shares ( shares if the underwriters' over-allotment option is exercised in full) Common stock offered by the selling shareholders shares Common stock to be outstanding after the offering shares ( shares if the underwriters' over-allotment option is exercised in full) Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$ million (or \$ million if the underwriters' over-allotment option is exercised in full), assuming an initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus.
 The principal purposes of this offering are to generate funds for working capital and general corporate purposes, including to fund potential future acquisitions, and to create a public market for our common stock.
 We will not receive any proceeds from the sale of shares by the selling shareholders.
 See "Use of Proceeds."

-We currently do not intend to pay any cash dividends on our common stock.

-The underwriters intend to reserve up to 384,615 shares for sale at the initial public offering price to shareholders, employees, officers, directors and certain other persons associated with us who have expressed an interest in purchasing our common stock in this offering.
+Dividend policy We currently do not intend to pay any cash dividends on our common stock.
+Directed share program The underwriters intend to reserve up to shares for sale at the initial public offering price to shareholders, employees, officers, directors and certain other persons associated with us who have expressed an interest in purchasing our common stock in this offering.
 See "Underwriting."

-You should carefully read and consider the information set forth under "Risk Factors," together with all of the other information set forth in this prospectus, before deciding to invest in shares of our common stock.
+Risk factors You should carefully read and consider the information set forth under "Risk Factors," together with all of the other information set forth in this prospectus, before deciding to invest in shares of our common stock.
+Listing and trading symbol We have applied to list our common stock on the Nasdaq Global Market under the symbol "OESX."